qixuanxu/Prior-work/Projects.md

 <img width="1074" alt="project1_03" src="https://user-images.githubusercontent.com/91987208/167112765-4f0f9f05-f87b-4264-8106-0fc18aeac010.png">

 # Project 3
 ##### This is a piece from my undergraduate days, inspired by the conversational relationship I have with my father in our daily lives.
-Due to a mutual lack of understanding of each other, my conversations with my father were always full of awkwardness and at a certain point we could not continue.
-In this model, the '进' character represents the phrases that move the conversation forward, while the '退' character represents my father and I's feelings of constant self-concession.
 ![project2_01 png](https://user-images.githubusercontent.com/91987208/167114821-128b6590-19da-4333-8102-55ad1c0bac93.JPG)
-##### As participants began to play with my model of dialogue, unconsciously they began to repeat some of the inequivalent relationships in my dialogue with my father.
+##### As participants began to play with my model of dialogue, unconsciously they began to repeat some of the relationships in my dialogue with my father.
 ![project2_02 png](https://user-images.githubusercontent.com/91987208/167115299-1dd77d77-0d1b-487f-94df-0c4c888e41e6.png)
 ##### This project was later transformed into a more complete installation, which is used to help people with aphasia to exchange information with the outside world by means of language.
 ![5](https://user-images.githubusercontent.com/91987208/167115586-4f6f7300-1a2d-4288-8fc0-095a05f3dc00.jpg)